 Big Magic by Elizabeth Gilbert

 I love a good motivational book and I love one that manages to say something new to me and make me feel inspired.
 Big Magic is the book you need to read in 2019, Gilbert offers practical advice for creativity of any form and invites you to stop comparing yourself and seeing success in only one way.
 This is also part memoir for Gilbert as she shares life after her successful book Eat, Pray, Love and what that has done for her writing and her life.
+These are just six of the books I’ve picked out of 15 books that I gave five-star ratings too.
+You can hear about all the books below.

 Post a Comment